hwcoe/ufl-main-uni-child/readme.md

 ## Changelog

 1.4.1
+- Switch display property of mega menu dropdown items to inline-block for Safari on desktop
+- Fix background and text color of active links in mobile primary nav
 - Update dependencies

 1.4.0
 - Change site search from search.ufl.edu to site-specific Google Custom Search Engine with 'data-as_sitesearch' attribute